jose-jpm-magalhaes/NLP_Sentiment_Analysis/README.md

 > - The **tags are just keys into the doc-vectors collection**, they **have no semantic meaning**.
 - - -

+### Sentiment Analysis of the Restaurant Reviews from YELP Dataset
 #### Tasks performed in the notebooks - Key Points:

 > **1** - **Preprocessing**